chimera-organization/rootvm/readme.md

 root-llvm is a bidirectional transpiler between rootir and llvm ir.

 ### eden
-eden is a unidirectional transpiler from java bytecode to rootir.
+eden is a bidirectional transpiler from java bytecode to rootir.

+### vstarr
+vstarr is a virtual stack <-> register bidirectional ir assembler, allowing transpilers to easily convert between stack-based and register-based